2018 SEC softball tournament

-The 2018 SEC softball tournament will be held at Mizzou Softball Stadium on the campus of University of Missouri in Columbia, Missouri from May 9 through May 12, 2018.
-The tournament will earn the Southeastern Conference's automatic bid to the 2018 NCAA Division I softball tournament.
-The Championship game was broadcast on ESPN2 and the semifinals were broadcast on ESPNU, while all other SEC tournament games will be live on the SEC Network.
+The 2018 SEC softball tournament was held at Mizzou Softball Stadium on the campus of University of Missouri in Columbia, Missouri from May 9 through May 12, 2018.
+The tournament winner earned the Southeastern Conference's automatic bid to the 2018 NCAA Division I softball tournament.
+The Championship game was broadcast on ESPN2 and the semifinals were broadcast on ESPNU, while all other SEC tournament games were live on the SEC Network.